-This Simple Charcuterie Board is the perfect appetizer to serve at a party or a holiday gathering!
-Arranged with an assortment of cured meat, cheese, fruits, gluten-free crackers and bread, nuts, and a handful of other tasty ingredients, learn how to put together this simple charcuterie board in just 15 minutes!
+This Simple Charcuterie Board is the perfect appetizer to serve at a party or holiday gathering!
+Arranged with an assortment of cured meats, cheese, fruits, gluten-free crackers and bread, nuts, and a handful of other tasty ingredients.
+Learn how to put this simple charcuterie board together in just 15 minutes!

 I love a tasty charcuterie board.
 They make people happy.
 Especially when the main meal isn’t quite ready to be served and party guests arrive starving and ready to eat.
 A simple charcuterie board is a saving grace at that moment.
 Piled high with all the tasty nibbles for grazing, it becomes a natural centerpiece for gathering.